Modbus Simulator Review

 MOD_RSSIM

-MOD_RSSIM is a Windows-based Modbus PLC Simulator (and basis of ModRSsim2 above).
+MOD_RSSIM is a Windows-based Modbus PLC Simulator (and parent of ModRSsim2).
 It is free and open-source, and started as a test program for a SCADA/HMI with Modbus RTU and TCP/IP.
 Typical uses are to verify device configuration, support development of Modbus master and slave drivers for embedded and desktop platforms, and as an educational tool to learn Modbus protocols.

 pyModSlave